qoraraf/qoraraf/README.md

 🌱 I've completed "Programming for data science with python" nanodegree at udacity-Misk.
 Right now very busy with "AI data engineering" master program at Simplilearn with SDA and with "Data Scientist" nanodegree with Udacity-Misk-Sdaia

-💞️ I’m looking to collaborate on beginner projects in data science and machine learning
+💞️ I’m looking to collaborate on beginners projects in data science and machine learning

 📫 Reach me at: fatsammar@gmail.com